getty-zig/getty.so/docs/user-guide/tutorial/index.md

 # Tutorial

-In short, Getty aims to reduce the amount of code needed to write (de)serializers that are robust, customizable, performant, and able to support a wide variety of data types.
+The goal of Getty is to reduce the amount of code you need to write (de)serializers that are robust, customizable, performant, and able to easily support a wide variety of data types.

 As an example, the following code defines a JSON serializer that supports